whogan00/terraform-provider-aws/website/docs/r/elasticache_cluster.html.markdown

 * `engine_version` – (Optional) Version number of the cache engine to be used.
-See [Describe Cache Engine Versions](https://docs.aws.amazon.com/cli/latest/reference/elasticache/describe-cache-engine-versions.html) in the AWS Documentation center for supported versions
+See [Describe Cache Engine Versions](https://docs.aws.amazon.com/cli/latest/reference/elasticache/describe-cache-engine-versions.html) in the AWS Documentation center for supported versions.
+When `engine` is `redis` and the version is 6 or higher, only the major version can be set, e.g. `6.x`, otherwise, specify the full version desired, e.g. `5.0.6`.
+The actual engine version used is returned in the attribute `actual_engine_version`, [defined below](#actual_engine_version).

 * `maintenance_window` – (Optional) Specifies the weekly time range for when maintenance on the cache cluster is performed.
 The format is `ddd:hh24:mi-ddd:hh24:mi` (24H Clock UTC).